Appearance

 - Trigger: Immediately upon receiving the signal.

-- Purpose: Ensures you are IN the trade, even if price flies away instantly.
-Catch the move, no matter what.
+- Purpose: Ensures you are in the trade even if price flies away instantly.

 Layer 2: Limit Order